Spaying and Neutering: We Help You Decide

 What are Spaying and Neutering?

-Further, AVMA defines neutering as removing a male cat or dog's testes.
-Similar to spaying, neutering also eliminates breeding behaviours.
+Further, AVMA defines neuter orchiectomy as removing a male cat or dog's testes.
+Similar to spaying, neutering pets also eliminates breeding behaviours.

 However, other alternatives to spaying and neutering are as follows: